nrkn/bloodlines-tc/README.md

 *Research*: is there a way to get a bill of materials for a level out of Hammer?

 *Research*: can any newer versions of Hammer still open Bloodlines maps?
-If so might be able to export something better
+If so might be able to export something better - alternately see if there is a parser that can load Valve VMF maps, like https://github.com/webman/vmf-parser, but because the Bloodlines version is so old this might be a stretch

 ### Doom